-However, some of these parties are all India parties, have national level political organization with units in several states eg. Samajwadi Party, Rashtriya Janata i.
-Lack of internal democracy within parties:

-Dal; while some are very conscious of their state identity eg. Biju Janta Dal, Mizo National Front.
+However, some of these parties are all India parties, have national level political organization with units in several states eg. Samajwadi Party, Rashtriya Janata Dal; while some are very conscious of their state identity eg. Biju Janta Dal, Mizo National Front.